Managed Home Screen Configuration Experience

 Sharing the Final Proposal

-I presented the final design to PMs, designers, and engineers on the Security Management team.
+I presented the final design to PMs, designers, and engineers on the Microsoft Security Management team.
 Additionally, I created detailed design and accessibility specification documentation to facilitate a smooth handoff to engineers and future designers working on the project.

 08 | Reflection